-Medical Errors Now Third Leading Cause of Death in U.S.
+Medical Errors Now Third Leading Cause Of Death In U.S.

-Medical Errors on the Rise Lack Public Oversight
+Rising Medical Errors Lack Public Oversight

 When you or a loved one visits medical care, it’s assumed that you’ll be treated with the utmost care by a professional who will look for health problems and corresponding solutions.
 While this is true in many circumstances, recent research shows the ubiquity of medical errors and their detrimental impact on the health of patients everywhere.
 According to a study conducted by patient-safety researchers and published in the BMJ, medical errors are now the third highest cause of death in the United States.

 This frightening statistic indicates the need for a change in medical practices and your need for the assistance of an experienced medical malpractice lawyer.
 With medical errors rising, and little public oversight, who will stand up for the hundreds of thousands of patients who are injured, harmed or dead due to incompetencies, misdiagnoses and miscommunications?